sacherjj/CasperLabs/ui/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+You can change the port in the `.env` file or by setting the `PORT` env var.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.